Hackerjedi666/CybersecNotes/examNotes/cyrptography/cryptography.md

 NIST published the Advanced Encryption Standard (AES) in 2001.
 Like DES, it is a symmetric encryption algorithm; however, it uses a key size of 128, 192, or 256 bits, and it is still considered secure and in use today.

+## Diffie-Hellman

+It is an asymmetric encryption algorithm.
+It allows the exchange of a secret over a public channel.
+We will skip the modular arithmetic background and provide a simple numeric example.
+We will need two mathematical operations: power and modulus. xp, i.e., x raised to the power p, is x multiplied by itself p times.
+Furthermore, x mod m, i.e., x modulus m, is the remainder of the division of x by m.